GenericMappingTools/GMT.jl/docs/src/modules.md

 ## The output format

 It was referred above that the **fmt** determines the output format and that the default is PostScript.
+Actually the default format is choosen by the contents of the global **FMT** variable set at the top of the *GMT.jl* file.
+Eventually this will evolve to using an evironment variable but for the moment users will have to edit that file to set a different default format.

-But inspite being the default if we want a image in PS one still has to declare *fmt="ps"*.
-If it is the default why is it mandatory to still declare it?
-Well, the reason lies in the fact that one may decide *NOT* to save any file on disk but to keep the PS figure internally stored in the program's memory.
-In other words, if we do not use the **fmt** keyword the figure is built and kept in memory only.
+A very interesting alternative is to set **FMT=""**, that is to not specify any image format.
+This will result in *NOT* saving any file on disk but to keep the PS figure internally stored in the program's memory.
+In other words the figure is built and kept in memory only.
 This allows converting to another format directly without the use of an intermediary disk file.
-The conversion is performed by the *psconvert* *GMT* module (not yet portded to an stand-alone function) that would be used like this (to convert to PDF):
+The conversion is performed by the *psconvert* *GMT* module (not yet ported to an stand-alone function) that would be used like this (to convert to PDF):

     gmt("psconvert = -A -Tf -Fmyfig.pdf")